 Presentation title: Sen-Bourdieu agency and reflexivity: A student-centric approach to understanding participation and achievement in education

-Dr Lien Pham is a lecturer in higher degree research education at the Graduate Research School, University of Technology Sydney.
+Dr Lien Pham is a senior lecturer in higher degree research education at the Graduate Research School, University of Technology Sydney.
 Her research and publications are in international education and development, sociology of education, civil society, social justice, and diaspora combining critical theory and political philosophy.
 She has consulted for NSW government agencies in policy-focused research and evaluations, and for UNESCO on educational policy reforms in South East Asia.
 Her PhD research is recently published as a monograph entitled “International Graduates Returning to Vietnam: Experiences of the Local Economies, Universities and Communities”.
 She is currently writing a book on social activism and democratic capability under conditions of (democratic) duress.

 Day 1: Thursday 21st November – Bldg 20 UOW Campus